Carly Fiorina

 • Carly’s experience spans from secretary to CEO, from public to private, and from for-profit to non-profit.
 Under Carly’s leadership, HP's revenue grew, innovation tripled, growth quadrupled, and HP became the 11th largest company in the U.S.

-• As one of the most high-profile business leaders in the world, Carly passionately believes in the power of people to transform organizations and change the world.
-From the stage, Carly shares her proven leadership playbook that anyone can apply to transform their own business.
-Her keynotes outline tools and strategies that facilitate growth, teamwork and effective problem solving.
+• Carly passionately believes in the power of people to transform organizations and change the world.
+From the stage, Carly shares her proven leadership playbook that anyone can apply to transform their own business with keynotes that outline tools and strategies that facilitate growth, teamwork and effective problem solving.

-• She is the founder and Chairman of Unlocking Potential, a non-profit organization that invests in human potential by supporting local leaders who are solving problems in their communities and places of work; equipping them with the behaviors, characteristics, disciplines and tools to increase their leadership and problem-solving capacity.
+• She is the founder and chairman of Unlocking Potential, a non-profit organization that invests in human potential by supporting local leaders who are solving problems in their communities and places of work; equipping them with the behaviors, characteristics, disciplines and tools to increase their leadership and problem-solving capacity.

 • Carly is also a bestselling author, with three books including Tough Choices, Rising to the Challenge, and Find Your Way.